 Examples of traditional art forms (performing and visual arts) being practiced in the South include Afro-Cuban batá drum, Catawba pottery, Zydeco music, Choctaw dance, Anglo American quilting, Peruvian retablos, African American gospel music, Chinese zheng, Cherokee storytelling and Minorcan netmaking, among others.

-The Traditional Arts Grant Program works to increase the public awareness, understanding and appreciation of the traditional arts and crafts in the South, through funding projects which bring a traditional artist/ensemble and a scholar/folklorist for a multi-day residency in a Southern community.
+The Traditional Arts Grant Program works to increase the public awareness, understanding and appreciation of the traditional arts in the South, through funding projects that bring a traditional artist/ensemble and a scholar/folklorist for multi-day residencies in Southern communities.

 - Nonprofit organizations, official units of government, and educational organizations, in South Arts’ nine-state region are eligible to apply.
 South Arts’ nine-state region includes Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.

 - Organizations must have not-for-profit, tax-exempt status, be an official unit of local, county or state government, or apply through a fiscal agent which meets one of the above-listed descriptions.
 For fiscal agents, tax-exempt status will be verified by a third party entity.
 Governmental organizations must provide proof of government status.
 Educational institutions (schools, school systems, colleges and universities) are eligible.